CTHRU/Hitrava/README.md

 For a full changelog of earlier versions, please look [`here`](./CHANGELOG.md).

 ## Release Notes
-### Version 3.3.2 (build 2005.1501)
+### Version 3.4.0 (build 2006.1501)
+#### New features and changes
+- ZIP conversion: added support for sport types Indoor Cycle, Cross Trainer, Other and Cross Fit.
+Closes #12.

 #### Solved Issues
-- ZIP conversion: conversion no longer stops with an error when an activity with an unknown activity type is encountered.
-This version will display a warning message when encountering such activities and will attempt conversion.
-You are encouraged to check the conversion result of these activities and report any conversion errors that might occur.
-Closes #11.
+- Calorie information for indoor run activities was missing in the converted TCX file (always zero).

 #### Known Limitations
-- The following activity types are known to produce unreliable conversion data and will be skipped (for now):
-    - Indoor Cycle
+- The Strava upload functionality does not have the functionality to recognize all sport types.
+It is recommended to manually change the sport type after uploading for the following sport types (e.g. to allow Strava to display the heart rate information):
+    - Indoor Run: is converted as regular Run.
+Manually change to Virtual Run.
+    - Indoor Cycle: is converted as regular Run.
+Manually change to Virtual Ride.
-    - Cross Trainer
+    - Cross Trainer: Manually change to Elliptical.
-    - Other
-    - CrossFit
+    - Other: ?
+    - Crossfit: Manually change to Crossfit.

 ## Copyright and License
 [![nposl3.0][shield nposl3.0]][tldrlegal nposl3.0]